-Where to find free Maine Coon Kittens?
-You can find Maine Coon kittens for free or next to nothing at cat shelters, but you may have to wait for one to become available.
-You are usually asked to make a donation so technically the kitten is not totally free but you will pay a fraction of the price you would pay a breeder.
+You can sometimes find free Maine Coon kittens ready for adoption at cat shelters, but you may have to wait for one to become available.
+You are usually asked to make a donation so technically the kitten is not really free but you will pay a fraction of the price you would to a breeder.

 Adopting any kitten (or cat) from a shelter is the best thing you can ever do – and there is more about why a bit later.

 When adopting a Maine Coon from anywhere other than a breeder you will probably forsake knowing its true lineage.

 But this really shouldn’t matter because it will be just as deserving of a loving home as a cat that is a proven purebred.

 There are several places you might locate free Maine Coon kittens including: